-7 NSOs are regarded as additional, taxable, income at the time they are exercised; in contrast, incentive stock options do not require the reporting of additional income and are taxed as long-term capital gains when sold.
-The detailed
+7 NSOs are regarded as additional, taxable, income at the time they are exercised; in contrast, incentive stock options

 Includes wages and salaries paid to employees of unincorporated enterprises.
 Excludes the income received by the owners or associated household members of unincorporated enterprises, which is treated as proprietors' income.
 Excludes the income received by tax-exempt cooperatives, which is treated as proprietors' income.
 Excludes reimbursement by employers of expenditures made by employees in order to carry out their work (such as purchases of tools and equipment), which are treated as intermediate expenditures by the employer.
 Wages and salaries in kind Includes employer-provided in-kind earnings, such as transit subsidies, meals, and lodging.
 Excludes goods or services that employers must provide in order for employees to perform their work, which are treated as intermediate expenditures by the employer.
 Supplements to wages and salaries Includes employer contributions for employee pension and insurance funds: private employee pension and profit-sharing funds; publicly administered government employee retirement plans; private insurance funds such as group health and life insurance; workers' compensation; and supplemental unemployment insurance.
 Includes employer contributions for government social insurance: old age, survivors, and disability insurance (social security); hospital insurance; unemployment insurance; railroad retirement; pension benefit guaranty; veterans life insurance; workers' compensation; military medical insurance; and temporary disability insurance.